 Establish and maintain effective working relationships with those contacted in the course of work.

 Education and Experience Guidelines - Any combination of education and experience that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

-A Bachelor’s degree from an accredited college or university with major course work in business administration, public administration, economics, marketing, planning or a related field.
+A Bachelor’s degree from an accredited college or university with major course work in accounting, business administration, finance, or related field.